vaginessa/dns-wiki/Home.md

 * Delete/Restore any remnant application/setting(s) directory from <code>/sdcard0/afwall/</code> or similar.
 * Install the latest available version.
 * Restore your settings backup.

-Enjoy and profit.
-Contribute to the project with pull requests!

 Important Information
 ---------------------